dimagi/commcare-cloud/docs/howto/wipe_persistent_data.md

        $ cchq monolith ap wipe_kafka.yml

-   You can check they have been removed by confirming that "__consumer_offsets" is the only topic remaining:
+   You can check they have been removed by confirming that the following shows no output:

        $ kafka-topics.sh --zookeeper localhost:2181 --list
-       __consumer_offsets

 Rebuilding environment